fareisa/lyric-editor/README.md

 what it can do ?
 1. ofcourse editing lyric
 2. support multiple source.
 Local, fetch (liblrc only) and paste
-3. support transfrom expecially from hiragana > romaji using kuroshiro lib
+3. support transfrom lyric from japanese accent using kurojiroanalyzer and kuroshiro
 4. support translation using google translate endpoint (https://github.com/ssut/py-googletrans/issues/268)
-5. for transform and translation, result can be in different profile you can see add file `backend/src/constants/transform-profile.js`
+5. for transform and translation, result can be in different profile you can see at file `backend/src/constants/transform-profile.js`

 available ENV on container was
 BACKEND_HOST=127.0.0.1 (for host binding backend use)